-B2 First is a qualification for learners who have an upper-intermediate level of English.
+B2 First for Schools is a qualification for learners who have an upper-intermediate level of English.
 The exam:

-- tests your knowledge and ability in English at Level B2 of the Common European Framework of Reference for Languages (CEFR) - is accepted by thousands of institutions and employers around the world as evidence that you can use spoken and written English for study, work and life - is based on extensive research to make sure that each paper is the right length and the right level, so your exam result will reflect your abilities fairly and accurately - is designed to show your ability to use English in a range of different ways - can be taken as a digital or paperbased exam.
+- tests your knowledge and ability in English at Level B2 of the Common European Framework of Reference for Languages (CEFR) - ✓ is accepted by thousands of colleges, universities and employers around the world as evidence that you can use spoken and written English for study, work and life - ✓ includes the same tasks and question types as B2 First, but uses topics that are interesting for teenage learners who are at school

+- is based on extensive research to make sure that each paper is the right length and the right level, so your exam result will reflect your abilities fairly and accurately - ✓ is designed to show your ability to use English in a range of different ways - can be taken as a digital or paperbased exam.